Xanthium7/Swarm/README.md

 ### Key Functions

 - `get_weather(location)`: Fetches weather data for the specified location.
+- `create_project_folder(folderName, prompt)`: Created a new folder at your system based on the instruction
 - `transfer_to_weather_assistant()`: Transfers the user to the weather assistant.

 ### Example